roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/remove-views.md

 2. Expand **Data**, select **Tables**, select the table you want, and then select the **Views** tab.

 3. Select **More commands** ![More Commands button.](media/more-commands.gif "More Commands button for Forms") next to the view you want, and then select **Delete view**.
 You can also select **Delete view** on the menu bar.

+> [!NOTE]
+> Where a model-driven app specifies a view this creates a dependency between the app and the view.
+If this is the case the view will need to first be removed from the app using the app designer.

 ## Deactivate or activate views